yfyf/cat-arrows/README.md

                 backtrack and demand more rigorous analysis.
     3. Aligning Theory and Practice
        ....
-Preliminaries & redrawing Jabob &al's construction 3.1 A Categorial Model of Hask
+Preliminaries & redrawing Jabob &al's construction 3.1 Category Theoretical Preliminaries
-           ....
-How can we think of Haskell categorically, or more generally, how can we think of pure computation categorically?
-       3.2 Category Theoretical Preliminaries
-       3.3 Construction
+       3.2 Construction
-    4. Adjusting Alignment
-       ....
-Redraw Atkey's improved version
     5. Discussion
        ....
 Success and benefits of theoretical insights; The Awkwardness of modelling Hask

+If time permits:

+  * A Categorial Model of Hask
+    ....
+How can we think of Haskell categorically, or more generally, how can we think of pure computation categorically?
+  * Redraw Atkey's improved version

 Hang tight!